ducngg/ducngg/README.md

 ### About me
 I am passionately drawn to the application of AI to drive business growth and improve the quality of people's lives.
 My learning journey is not confined to strengthening my academic foundation alone; I am dedicated to enhancing my soft skills and management abilities.

 My enthusiasm extends beyond the classroom into numerous extracurricular activities, where I actively engage in team-based projects.
 These experiences have not only honed my collaborative skills but also equipped me to be a valuable team member.
-I believe in the power of effective teamwork and bring a positive and collaborative spirit to every project I undertake
+I believe in the power of effective teamwork and bring a positive and collaborative spirit to every project I undertake.

 ## Interests
-- Computer Vision
+- 🚦 Computer Vision
-- Natural Language Processing
+- 🔤 Natural Language Processing
-- Data Science
+- 📊 Data Science
-- Software Engineer
+- 🖥️ Software Engineer

 ## Experiences
 ### Artificial Intelligence Models